In this tutorial, I will demonstrate moving Active Directory users from one domain to another.

 Below is a screenshot of the CSV file exported from my source domain.
 I exported 2747 users and it includes 31 columns of user properties.
 Again, you can use the attribute selector to add or remove columns.
 These user properties will be preserved and imported into the other domain.

-2. Modify CSV File (add password column)
+2. Modify CSV File for the new domain

 To import these accounts into the new domain you will need to add a password column.
 If it is a different domain you will also need to modify the OU path.
 I’m going from ad.activedirectorypro.com to ad2.activedirectorypro.com so I’ll need to update the ou path.
 You can easily do this in excel with a search and replace.